 Whenever I show up for nursery duty, I always begin with a warmup routine to make sure I’m bringing my best game.
-From the 25 lb weights, to the diaper changing simulator, I want to be the best I can be.
+From the 25 lb weights to the diaper changing simulator, I want to be the best I can be.
 I always test ride the roller coaster before letting the first dozen kids ride it.
 Safety first!
-Once I get the bounce house inflated and the cotton candy dispenser ready, I make sure the ponies are fed and the elephant has enough peanuts to hold him until the pizza party.
-If it’s hot, my job gets harder—not because I’m old, but because the water slide and kiddie pool require extra maintenance.
+Whenever I purchase inflatable moonwalks (from bounce house sales or similar sources), I always ensure that they are safe for the kids to play on.
+I also make the cotton candy dispenser ready and make sure the ponies are fed and the elephant has enough peanuts to hold him until the pizza party.
+If it’s hot, my job gets harder-not because I’m old, but because the water slide and kiddie pool require extra maintenance.
 Wow, this nursery thing sure is hard!
-I remember, back in the day, when I could just give the little girls a doll and the boys a toy truck and they would be entertained for hours—my, how times have changed!
+I remember, back in the day, when I could just give the little girls a doll and the boys a toy truck and they would be entertained for hours-my, how times have changed!

 So I have joked about the level of entertainment that our church nursery offers through the use of exaggerated stereotypes, however, there is a lesson that children of all ages can take away from all of this.
 The more technology advances, the more dependent upon entertainment we become.
 It has quickly spilled over into many worship services causing the focus that used to be on Almighty God to shift to “us.”
 Many people come to the place of worship in order to satisfy desires that your average rock concert could meet.
 When it ceases to be all about the Savior, it ceases to be worship.
 Yet we throw that term around like an old discus and wonder why we don’t see more of Christ’s power in our lives.
 Probably because we try to limit a limitless God and likely because we are not worshiping Monday through Saturday, and then we get all in a tizzy when the worship band’s set list doesn’t match our favorite playlist.